Salah856/AWS_WhitePapers_Summary/IPv6 on AWS.md

 To support IPv6, the elastic network interface s used by the attachments need to have IPv6 addresses assigned to them.

+#### IPv6 traffic within and between Transit Gateways

+A Transit Gateway attachment is both a source and a destination of packets.
+You can attach the following resources to your Transit Gateway:

+   - VPCs
+   - One or more VPN connections
+   - One or more AWS Direct Connect gateways
+   - One or more Transit Gateway Connect attachments
+   - One or more Transit Gateway peering connections

+A Transit Gateway has one or more routing tables.

+A routing table can receive its entries through a combination of static route configuration and dynamic propagations from other attachments (VPC, Direct Connect, Site-to-Site VPN, or Connect Peering).
+In either case, IPv6 routes are supported.